Olexandr Bortnyk: 2019

-He reached the final of the Chess.com Bullet Chess championship but then lost to the winner Hikaru Nakamura.
+He reached the final of the Chess.com Bullet Chess championship but lost to Hikaru Nakamura.

 2023

 In January 2023, Bortnyk tied for first place with GM Razvan Preotu at the Charlotte Open, claiming the title on tiebreaks.

 2024

 In December 2024, Bortnyk tied for eleventh place at the World Blitz Championship.
 He finished with 9 points, just behind a 10-way tie for first at 9.5.